azmeena/CEIArchitectureKatas/README.md

 - Scalable foundation: Architecture supports expansion to new cities without redesigning core systems

 ## Conclusion
-By strategically deploying AI at four critical decision points—demand forecasting, battery optimization, customer personalization, and compliance automation—we've transformed MobilityCorp from a reactive rental service into a predictive mobility platform.
+By strategically deploying AI at four critical decision points, demand forecasting, battery optimization, customer personalization, and compliance automation, we've transformed MobilityCorp from a reactive rental service into a predictive mobility platform.
 The architecture balances innovation with pragmatism, leveraging cutting-edge AI capabilities while maintaining operational resilience and preparing for the uncertain future of AI technology.
-This isn't just about adding AI features—it's about fundamentally reimagining how a mobility company operates in an AI-enabled world.